NtajiBenbor/Expense-Tracker-App/README.md

 ## 7. Author 🖊️

 Hi, I'm Benedict, an aspiring front-end developer.
-I enjoy working on projects that challenge my skills and contribute to my growth as a developer.
+I enjoy working on projects that challenge my skills and help me grow as a developer.
 If you'd like to see more of my work or connect with me, check out my blog and follow me on Twitter.

 - Blog: [benneythedev.hashnode.dev](https://benneythedev.hashnode.dev/):link:
 - Twitter: [@CodewithNtaji](https://www.twitter.com/CodewithNtaji):link: